Safer London Privacy and Cookies Policy

 We may also take your personal data and remove elements that make it identifiable to you and then combine it with other anonymised data to give us the ability to report on things such as the age ranges of our supporters or the most common donation amount.
 No identifiable data will be used to perform such analysis.

-When you access our website for the first time (or the first time after an update) you will be given information about what cookies we use and what this means for your personal data – you will then have the option of allowing these cookies to operate.
+When you access the Website for the first time on a computer, or every time on a mobile device, you will receive a cookies notification.
+This notification provides information about what cookies we use and what this means for your personal data – you will then have the option of accepting the cookies.

 If you do allow them and then later change your mind you can disable cookies.
 The method will depend on which browser (Internet Explorer, Chrome, Firefox etc) check your browsers menu or type into a search engine ‘how do I turn my cookies off’ and you should find the information you need.